ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4.1-server-side-validation/README.md

 {"errors":[{"code":215,"message":"Bad Authentication data."}]}
 ```

 Looking at this data, we can generally figure out what our issue is.
-First, we’re told that we’ve submitted a 400 Bad Request.
+First, we're told that we've submitted a 400 Bad Request.
 This tells us that the problem is somewhere in our request.
 Our content length is acceptable, and our response time is well within normal limits.
-We can see, however, that we’re receiving a unique error code that Twitter itself has denoted — “215”, with an attached message that states “Bad Authentication data”.
+We can see, however, that we're receiving a unique error code that Twitter itself has denoted — “215”, with an attached message that states “Bad Authentication data”.
 This tells us that the fix is to supply authentication data, but also gives us a number to reference on the internal documentation of the Twitter API for further details.

 ### Facebook
-Let’s pass a GET request to ascertain some details about a user.
+Let's pass a GET request to ascertain some details about a user.
 All personal information will be blanked out for security purposes.
 ```
 https://graph.facebook.com/v2.9/me?fields=id%2Cname%2Cpicture%2C%20picture&access_token=xxxxxxxxxxx
 ```

-This request should give us a few basic fields from this user’s Facebook profile, including id, name, and picture.
+This request should give us a few basic fields from this user's Facebook profile, including id, name, and picture.
 Instead, we get this error response:
 ```
 {
   "error": {